 The Subsets Window displays the Row Subsets (Section 3.1) which have been defined.
-You can display it using the Row Subsets (
+You can display it using the Row Subsets () button when the chosen table is selected in the Control

 Window's Table List.

 The subsets are displayed in a JTable widget with a row for each subset.
 The columns of the JTable are as follows: